Courtroom Equipment and Jury Box Monitor Layout

-United States District Court for the Western of Pennsylvania has furnished each courtroom in the District with an electronic evidence presentation system located in a multimedia podium or cart.
-These systems allow counsel to electronically display evidence for use in trials, hearings and other proceedings to the judge, witness, opposing counsel, and the jury.
-While what each courtroom has differs from building to building and room to room every courtroom has at the least a document camera, a DVD/VCR, a connection for a laptop and at least one 42” LCD Monitor.
+Thie United States District Court for the Western of Pennsylvania has furnished each courtroom in the District with an electronic evidence presentation systems that allow counsel to electronically display evidence for use in trials, hearings and other proceedings to the judge, witness, opposing counsel, and the jury.

 The court encourages the use of the equipment and will make every effort possible to ensure that the equipment is functioning and those using it are comfortable with its operation.

-The court suggests you to make arrangements for a demonstration and trial run of the courtroom technology with the chamber staff and the Courtroom Technology Administrator prior to any use*.
-For those new to the court or unfamiliar with the equipment, training seminars are offered monthly in Pittsburgh and quarterly in Johnstown and Erie (see link in next section for schedule).
+The court suggests you make arrangements for a demonstration and trial run of the courtroom technology with the chamber staff and the Courtroom Technology Administrator prior to any use.
+It is usually recommended to schedule this appointment thru the chambers sometime the week prior to the proceeding.

 No adjustment will be made to accommodate equipment once a trial has started.